If someone made a list of the top fitness secrets, doing isometric exercises before bed would have to be in the top 10.

 Regular exercise, after all, is part of maintaining the body.

 Also, it’s essential to do exercises that benefit in several dimensions.
 For example, you want to maintain cardiovascular fitness, strength, and flexibility simultaneously.
 While an excellent overall exercise, walking does little for strength and flexibility.
-On the other hand, lifting weights may not raise the heart rate much, making it a dubious cardiovascular exercise.
+Lifting weights may not raise the heart rate much, making it a dubious cardiovascular exercise.
 Very few exercises offer the complete package.

 Oh, and then let’s add another facet to body maintenance that often gets overlooked in these exercise-focused articles: nutrition.
 Your diet has an even more significant impact on factors like your weight than exercise.
 Are you eating restaurant food all the time?
 Unless someone is preparing home-cooked meals for you regularly, cooking, work, school, whatever, can add to the time crunch.
 Shopping, preparing food, cooking, and cleaning up takes time.